Small business group files suit over Biden student loan plan

 The Biden debt forgiveness program will cancel $10,000 in student loan debt for individuals making less than $125,000 a year or households making less than $250,000.
 Pell grant recipients, who typically demonstrate more financial need, will be eligible for an additional $10,000.

 The Biden administration used an act passed after the Sept.
-11, 2001, attacks as legal justification for the program.
+11, 2001, terrorist attacks as legal justification for the program.
 The law gives the administration “sweeping authority” to reduce or eliminate student debt during times of national emergency, the Justice Department said in an August legal opinion.
 The administration cited the COVID-19 pandemic as its emergency.

 The Congressional Budget Office estimates the program will cost taxpayers $400 billion over the next three decades.